alexellis/k8s-tls-registry/README.md

 ## Setup a private Docker registry with TLS on Kubernetes

 This tutorial will show you how to deploy your own registry on Kubernetes for storing Docker images.
-You will also learn how to setup TLS certificates which will be issued for free from [LetsEncrypt.com](https://letsencrypt.com).
+You will also learn how to setup [TLS certificates](https://en.wikipedia.org/wiki/Transport_Layer_Security) which will be issued for free from [LetsEncrypt.com](https://letsencrypt.com).

 ### Conceptual architecture

 ![Registry](/images/registry.png)

-Learn how each part works together by following the tutorial.
+You will learn how each part works together by following the tutorial.

-### Do I need my own registry?
+### Do I need my own container registry?

+The primary purpose of a container registry is to store and host artifacts packaged in the [Docker or OCI-image format](https://blog.docker.com/2017/07/demystifying-open-container-initiative-oci-specifications/).

-At present there are managed Docker registries offered by almost every cloud provider.
-Even companies who do not offer compute are starting to offer registries such as [jFrog](https://jfrog.com), [GitLab.com](https://docs.gitlab.com/ee/user/project/container_registry.html), and [GitHub.com](https://github.com/features/package-registry).
+At present there are managed registries for container images offered by almost every cloud provider.
+Even companies who do not offer compute are starting to offer registries such as [jFrog](https://jfrog.com), [GitLab.com](https://docs.gitlab.com/ee/user/project/container_registry.html), [Docker Inc](https://hub.docker.com), and [GitHub.com](https://github.com/features/package-registry).

 So why would you want to set up your own?